Dave Meros: Equipment

 "I split the signal coming out of my bass and run one line into my Digitech RP-21d pedalboard and the other directly into one channel of the WT-1205.

 The output from the Digitech RP-21d goes into the remaining input of the Eden WT-1205.

 I EQ the highs and mids out of the direct channel so that it is only low end and blend that with the Digitech channel since the settings I use on the Digitech pedalboard give me a sound lacking in low end."

-Recording
+Recording setups

 "For recording I just go direct into Cubase (or ProTools or whatever) and use the IK Multimedia plug-in Ampeg SVX.

 (Before that plug in was available I used to go through the Digitech pedalboard and into a LIne 6 Bass POD (the POD was to simulate an amp, speaker and mic).

 Previous to the POD, I would actually set up my whole rig and put a mic on it.
 It was often very difficult to find an isolated room to do that, so I am very grateful for modern technology.)"